 It is possible to export the code of code blocks, the results of code block evaluation, both the code and the results of code block evaluation, or none.
 Org defaults to exporting code for most languages and results for inline code blocks.
 For some languages, such as ditaa, Org defaults to results both in ordinary source blocks and in inline source blocks.
 To export just the body of code blocks, see Literal Examples.
 To selectively export subtrees of an Org document, see Exporting.

-The ‘exports’ header argument is to specify if that part of the Org file is exported to, say, HTML or LaTeX formats.
+The ‘exports’ header argument specifies whether that part of the Org file is exported to, say, HTML or LaTeX formats.

 The default.
 The body of code is included into the exported file.
 Example: ‘:exports code’.

-The results of evaluation of the code is included in the exported file.
+The results of evaluation of the code are included in the exported file.
 Example: ‘:exports results’.

 Both the code and results of evaluation are included in the exported file.
 Example: ‘:exports both’.

-Neither the code nor the results of evaluation is included in the exported file.
+Neither the code nor the results of evaluation are included in the exported file.
 Whether the code is evaluated at all depends on other options.
 Example: ‘:exports none’.

 #+NAME: code name #+BEGIN_SRC emacs-lisp :exports both value (+ 1 2) #+END_SRC #+NAME: results name #+RESULTS: code name 3 This [[code name][link]] will point to the code block.
 Another [[results name][link]] will point to the results.

 Explicit setting of the result name may be necessary when a named code block is exported using ‘:exports both’.
-Links to such block may arbitrarily point either to the code block or to its results when results do not have a distinct name.
+Links to such a block may point arbitrarily either to the code block or to its results when the results do not have a distinct name.

 Note that all the links pointing to a source block exported using ‘:exports none’ will be broken.
-This will make export process fail, unless broken links are allowed during export (see Export Settings).
+This will cause the export process to fail, unless broken links are allowed during export (see Export Settings).

 Org never evaluates code blocks in commented subtrees when exporting (see Comment Lines).
 On the other hand, Org does evaluate code blocks in subtrees excluded from export (see Export Settings).